-Other than as disclosed, the Company has no known contingent liabilities requiring disclosure as at 30 June 2020 or 30 June 2019.
+Other than as disclosed, the Company and Group have no known contingent liabilities requiring disclosure as at 30 June 2021 or 30 June 2020.

 17. Significant Post Balance Date Events

 Since the end of the financial year and to the date of this financial report, the following significant events have occurred: